 In advance of the effective date of the recently adopted Securities and Exchange Commission rules regarding cybersecurity disclosure, we are disclosing a recent security incident involving unauthorized access to approximately 250,000 Fidelity Life customers' personally identifiable information.
 This incident was caused by our vendor's subcontractor using the MOVEit Transfer software.
 As has been documented extensively in the media, this software contained a zero-day vulnerability that a threat actor exploited to gain access to hundreds of companies' data.
-Fidelity Life itself did not, and does not use the MOVEit application and our computer systems and infrastructure were not impacted by the incident.
+Fidelity Life itself did not and does not use the MOVEit application and our computer systems and infrastructure were not impacted by the incident.

 We have worked with the vendor to ensure this incident was appropriately remediated.
 We have also worked with the vendor to mail notices to all impacted Fidelity Life customers and while we are unaware of any actual misuse of the compromised data, free credit monitoring was offered to each impacted customer.
 We have also provided notice of this third party vendor's security incident to all appropriate regulators.
-While the breach was not directly related to our systems or infrastructure, as a result of or otherwise related to the incident, we may be subject to subsequent investigations, claims or actions in addition to other costs, fines, penalties, or other obligations.
+While the breach was not directly related to our systems or infrastructure, as a result of or otherwise related to the incident, we did receive a notice of filed litigation related to this matter (which we believe has no merit) and we may be subject to subsequent investigations, claims or actions.